Author: Dawid Adach

 In a weakly typed language, the type of a value depends on how it is used.
 For example, if I can pass a string to the addition operator and it will AutoMagically be interpreted as a number or cause an error if the contents of the string cannot be translated into a number.
 Similarly, I can concatenate strings and numbers or use strings as booleans, etc.

-In a strongly typed language, a value has a type and that type cannot change.
-What you can do to a value depends on the type of the value.
-If we try to compile above code in TypesScript we will get following error:
+In a strongly typed language, a variable has a type and that type cannot change.
+What you can do to a variable depends on its type.
+If we try to compile the above code in TypeScript we will get the sfollowing error:

 [ts] Subsequent variable declarations must have the same type.
 Variable 'foo' must be of type 'number', but here has type 'boolean'.